A by-law relating generally to the conduct

-Subject to the Articles, upon any termination of Membership, the rights of the Member, including any rights in the property of the Corporation, automatically cease to exit.
+Subject to the Articles, upon any termination of Membership, the rights of the Member, including any rights in the property of the Corporation, automatically cease to exist.

 2.6 Membership transferability

-The interest of Member in the Corporation is not transferable except with the approval of the Board.
-Members may only transfer from one Membership class to another if they meet the eligibility criteria of the other class as stipulated in these by-laws.
+The interest of a Member in the Corporation is not transferable except with the approval of the Board.
+Members may only transfer from one Membership class to another if they meet the eligibility criteria of the other class as stipulated in these By-Laws.

 3.0 Meetings of Members